Skip to main content

 Education and Training

 Dr. Wang joined the faculty of University of Maryland School of Medicine as Assistant Professor in 1994.
 He was promoted to Associate Professor with tenure in 1998 and has been Professor from 2002.
 Dr. Wang has been appointed as Associate Chair for Basic Research, Department of Surgery from 2005.
-Dr. Wang has been awarded as the Joseph and Corinne Schwartz Endowed-Professorship from 2012.
-Dr. Wang is also an investigator of Biomedical Laboratory Research & Development Service, US Department of Veterans Affairs, and he has been selected as an honor position of Senior Research Career Scientist from 2011.

-Dr. Wang has had many seminal research accomplishments throughout his career and published more than 150 peer-reviewed original research articles.
-His research program has been continuously funded by multiple NIH grants, VA MERIT-Review awards, and VA Career Scientist Award over twenty-three years.
+Dr. Wang has had many seminal research accomplishments throughout his career and published more than 180 peer-reviewed original research articles.
+His research program has been continuously funded by multiple NIH grants, VA MERIT-Review awards, and VA Career Scientist Award over twenty-eight years.
 Dr. Wang’s service to the scientific community is exceptional, as he serves as a member of multiple NIH study sections and VA MERIT-Review study sections, and he is also on the editorial board for several scientific journals.

 Research/Clinical Keywords